 The Animal Actors Show is meant to lift the lid on how Animals are used in films and show you the tricks of the trade.
 In reality that would be pretty boring, so this is really just animals doing neat tricks, which is pretty cool.

-The Actors, both animal and Human all do a great job of entertaining the crown and the show is a
+The Actors, both animals and Human all do a great job of entertaining the crown and the show is a

 Have Your Say.